marcomelilli/nestjs-email-authentication/README.md

 - mongodb: database -> expose 27017 in the container network but not reacheable from outside.
 - mongo-express: a web-based MongoDB admin interface -> localhost:8081

 You can edit the config is in `docker-compose.yml`.
-❗ Note: For security reason, remember to change the db password in docker-compose.yml and in config.ts file, and to change the password to access to mongo-express console.
+❗ Note: For security reason, remember to **change the db password** in docker-compose.yml and in config.ts file, and to **change the mongo-express password** to access the console.

 # Configuration File